US Supreme Court Strikes Down Ban On Gun bump Stocks - UrduPoint

 -

-Putin says Ukraine must withdraw troops to start peace talks2 hours ago
+Putin says Ukraine must withdraw troops to start peace talks41 minutes ago

 -